frconor-ebook/meditations/_posts/2025-04-23-st-catherine-of-siena.md

 Literature is a mirror of society.
 Don\'t break the mirror.
 They could be the sewer of society.

 What society are we living in?
-There are three people who are said to have influenced the 20th century most: Freud, Marx, and Malthus---Freud with his sexual evolution, Marx with socialism and communism, and Malthus with the population theory.
+There are three people who are said to have influenced the 20th century most: Freud, Marx, and Malthus---Freud with his sexual evolution, Marx with socialism and communism, and Malthus with population theories.

 We have to try and see who is going to influence the 21st century most.
 We have the ideas.
 We have the truth.